 Disclaimer: Oh, how I wish I was JK Rowling!
-Alas I am not, and therefore do not own any of the characters, settings etc. Unless stated otherwise, everything belongs to her!
+Alas, I am not, and therefore do not own any of the characters, settings etc. Unless stated otherwise, everything belongs to her!

 Chapter 1 – The Warning

-It was a wet and dreary day, which was odd considering it was June, but weather in England was always unpredictable.
+It was a wet and dreary day, which was odd considering it was June, but the weather in England was always unpredictable.
 Astoria Malfoy hurried into her house with the hood of her cloak pulled firmly over her head in a feeble attempt to protect herself from the weather.
 She slammed the door behind her in fury, startling her husband who had been sat reading the Daily Prophet.

-"What's that old bat said now?" he asked, referring to the weekly seer that his wife had just returned from visiting.
-"Predicted another one of our deaths has she?" he teased her.
+"What's that old bat said now?" he asked, referring to the weekly Seer that his wife had just returned from visiting.
+"Predicted another one of our deaths, has she?" he teased her.
 If looks could kill then Draco Malfoy would have received a thousand jagged daggers to his heart.

-"I know you think Madame Pompinelle talks a load of rubbish, but I've been seeing this woman for years, and even when she's been wrong in the past, I trust what she has to say.
-And I don't care what you think, this time I feel we should heed her warning," she told him with narrowed eyes.
+"I know you think Madam Pompinelle talks a load of rubbish, but I've been seeing this woman for years, and even when she's been wrong in the past, I trust what she has to say.
+And I don't care what you think, this time I feel we should heed her warning," Astoria told him with narrowed eyes.

 "Warning?"
 Draco asked nervously.

 Astoria nodded curtly.
-"Beware your son's safety, or else danger will unfurl – Beware of the flower from a Weasley girl," she recited.
+"Beware your son's safety, or else danger will unfurl.
+Beware of the flower from a Weasley girl," she recited.

 The name made Draco flinch.
 "Flower of a Weasley girl?
 Meaning...?"

-"Rose Weasley" Astoria finished for him.
+"Rose Weasley," Astoria finished for him.
 She leant back, looking slightly smug for some unknown reason.

 "Are you certain?
 I mean, it's just—"

 Draco mulled this over in his mind, before answering in a much calmer voice than his wife had.
 "Lily Potter?" he suggested.

-Astoria hesitated for a moment, her mind whirring in a desperate attempt to prove that this theory was wrong, and she was correct.
-"That's ridiculous!
+Astoria hesitated for a moment, her mind whirring in a desperate attempt to prove that this theory was wrong and that she was correct.
+"That's ridiculous.
 You don't always have to make everything so difficult, you know.
 It's obviously referring to Rose Weasley, and you know that!" she accused.

 Draco sighed, not wanting to contradict his wife further.
-"Well if you're certain..." he said meekly.
+"Well, if you're certain..." he said meekly.

 Draco could no longer meet his wife's gaze.
 "I'd be careful about what you say, Astoria.
 Times have changed, and there are laws and serious consequences for crimes of inequality between magical beings.
-Squibs and muggle-borns are no different to purebloods in the eyes of the law now, and as for slavery of house-elves..." he trailed off, acknowledging Astoria's stony expression.
+Squibs and Muggle-borns are no different to pure-bloods in the eyes of the law now, and as for slavery of House-elves..."
+He trailed off, acknowledging Astoria's stony expression.

-"I am perfectly aware, thank you Draco.
-I know of these new laws, no thanks to that mudblood Hermione..." she muttered under her breath as Draco shot her a warning look.
-"We will warn Scorpius immediately of the dangers that this girl poses," she said with authority, rising from the arm chair, and watching the fire flicker and dance intently.
+"I am perfectly aware, thank you, Draco.
+I know of these new laws, no thanks to that Mudblood Hermione," she muttered under her breath as Draco shot her a warning look.
+"We will warn Scorpius immediately of the dangers that this girl poses," she said with authority, rising from the armchair and watching the fire flicker and dance intently.

 "And what are the dangers she poses, exactly?"
 Draco questioned.

-"Beware your son's safety, or else danger will unfurl – Beware of the flower from a Weasley girl," Astoria repeated, avoiding the question.
+"Beware your son's safety, or else danger will unfurl.
+Beware of the flower from a Weasley girl," Astoria repeated, avoiding the question.
 She continued to stare deeply into the fire.

-For the next two months, the message was drilled loud and clear into Scorpius' mind – Do whatever you must to avoid contact with Rose Weasley.
+For the next two months, the message was drilled loud and clear into Scorpius' mind: Do whatever you must to avoid contact with Rose Weasley.
 No explanation was given to the curious boy, only the repeated warning from his mother, much more frequently than his father.
-He never asked why, he just accepted it.
+He never asked why; he just accepted it.
 For whatever reasons, unknown to him, Rose Weasley was danger.